KumarRobotics/risk_mpc/README.md

 ./run.bash negative-obstacle-detection-nvda:latest
 ```

-### Notes on image building
-  - Despite the colcon build command being present in the Dockerfile, it the dcist_ws does not remain built.
-That being said, if after running the docker container, if you build it inside the docker container it will remain built upon future executions (not sure why)

 ### Notes on how to start up the Jackal
 To launch the base hardware (no sensors), use the following commands: